 The Liberty Center, right next door, provides the opportunity to step back in time at the Rendez-vous de Cajuns, a live radio show hosted in French with enough English spoken to follow along.
-The dance floor at the foot of the stage in this completely restored movie house is perfect for practicing the two-step and the waltz, dances most favored by the locals.
+The dance floor at the foot of the stage in this completely restored movie house is perfect for practicing the two-step or the Cajun Waltz, dances most favored by the locals.

 Other must-see sites in the downtown area are the Eunice Depot Museum, site of the city’s birthplace and the Cajun Music Hall of Fame and Museum.
 It is from this spot in September 1894, that developer CC Duson auctioned off 150 lots, establishing the town of Eunice, named after his wife Eunice Pharr Duson.

 Another stop on your music tour should include the downtown radio station KBON 101.1, which highlights Cajun, zydeco, and swamp pop artists.
 Check out the wall with signatures of music legends.
 Speaking of legends, you can meet one at the Savoy Music Center, a place owned by a family who lives are built around the accordion.
 Marc Savoy is an internationally famous musician and craftsman.
 His accordions are prized possessions of artists everywhere and coveted by those who don't have one.
 Marc's wife, Ann Savoy, is also a talented songstress, while their two sons have internationally successful bands of their own.
 Visit the center on a Saturday during the weekly jam session and you may get to meet this musically famous family.